pengeler/projects/README.md

 **Description**:\
 This project constitutes a design suite that has the ability to automatically design topological materials.
 It is a collaboration of various members from the cmt-mm group.
-My contribution was developing a custom symmetry preserving mesher, developing the initial functional prototype, and consulting on questions pertaining software design decisions, version control, and optimization.
+My contribution was developing a custom symmetry preserving mesher, developing the initial functional prototype, and leading the project on software design, version control, and optimization.
 In operation, the code is run on supercomputers.

 As this project is yet to be published, code can not be shared.